Louise Simard (politician): Early career

-In 1974, Simard became the first female Legislative Council and Law Clerk for the province of Saskatchewan.
-From 1978 to 1986, Simard practiced law in Regina, during which time she served as an agent of the Attorney General of Saskatchewan.
+In 1974, Simard became the first female Legislative Counsel and Law Clerk for the province of Saskatchewan.
+From 1978 to 1986, Simard practised law in Regina, during which time she served as an agent of the Attorney General of Saskatchewan.

 From 1978 to 1983, Simard served as Deputy Chief Commissioner of the Saskatchewan Human Rights Commission.
 During this time, she was also a consultant to the Government of Saskatchewan on the development of the Matrimonial Property Act, 1980, which gave equal sharing rights to spouses in a marriage, and on the amalgamation of the District Court and the Court of the Queen's Bench.
 From 1982 to 1985, Simard was consumer representative on the Council of the College of Physicians and Surgeons of Saskatchewan.
 She was one of the first public members appointed to the Medical Council of Canada (1996), and later became the first public member (i.e. non-physician) to become President of the Medical Council of Canada (2002–2003).
 She was also a non-medical representative on the board of directors of the Canadian Nurses Association.